franky47/blog/drafts/strava-auth-cli-in-rust/strava-auth-cli-in-rust.md

 ## Tools against DRY

 In order to play with the Strava API, I found myself having to build the login page first in my prototypes, complete with handling the redirection.
 This is not ideal, and it called for a better tool to obtain a token easily to do quick API calls.

+The settings page on Strava gives you a token, but it has a limited scope which made it hard to painlessly explore the API.

 I recently started learning Rust, and was looking for something to build with it.
 This sounds like the perfect excuse.

-## What we're going to build
+## Getting started

 Here's what we want: